-Tata Steel has recognised the need for investing in a ground breaking technology to deliver a step change in CO_2 efficiency in steel making.
-Tata Steel is playing a leading role in ULCOS, an Europe-wide initiative to reduce carbon emissions in steel making.
-In 2010, a \leq 20m Hlsarna pilot plant was built at IJmuiden.
+Tata Steel has recognised the need for investing in ground breaking technology to deliver a step change in CO2 efficiency in steel making.
+Tata Steel is playing a leading role in ULCOS, a Europe-wide initiative to reduce carbon emissions in steel making.
+In 2010, a €20m HIsarna pilot plant was built at IJmuiden.